-The Appointing Committee carries out the initial shortlisting of applications by comparing evidence in the application against the essential and desirable criteria for the post as set out in

-- the job description. - The central Recruitment Team will circulate the relevant documentation (Shortlist Assessment and Interview Request Forms) via the Recruitment Portal to all members of the Appointing Committee, once the closing date has been reached.
-A shortlisting panel may be constituted from and in agreement with the Appointing Committee, who will be involved in determining the shortlist.
-All members of the Appointing Committee should be in agreement with the final shortlist. - All candidates called for interview should meet the essential criteria, given the expectation that candidates will not otherwise be able to operate successfully in the role.
+- The Appointing Committee carries out the initial shortlisting of applications by comparing evidence in the application against the essential and desirable criteria for the post as set out in the job description. - The central Recruitment Team will circulate the relevant documentation (Shortlist Assessment and Interview Request Forms) to all members of the Appointing Committee, once the closing date has been reached.
+All members of the Shortlisting Panel will be involved in determining the shortlist and be present at the Appointing Committee. - All candidates called for interview should be considered to meet the essential criteria, given the expectation that candidates will not otherwise be able to operate successfully in the role.
 Where a candidate does not meet one or more of the essential criteria, that candidate cannot be invited to interview.
-Where a large number of candidates appear to meet the essential criteria then the desirable criteria should be used to identify those who are most suitable to be invited for interview. - The University is a Disability Confident employer in recognition of its commitment to fair recruitment and employment of disabled people.
+Where a large number of applicants appear to meet the essential criteria then the desirable criteria should be used to identify those who are most suitable to be invited for interview.

+- The University is a Disability Confident employer in recognition of its commitment to fair recruitment and employment of disabled people.
 This involves a commitment to interview any disabled applicants who meet the published essential criteria for an advertised post.
-The shortlisting assessment form will be clearly marked to indicate that a candidate has applied through this scheme. - Appointing Committees will normally expect to interview no more than six candidates per vacancy. - It is essential that the required information is correctly provided on the Shortlist Assessment Form as this will become the formal record of the application outcome to candidates with regards to whether or not they have been shortlisted.
+The applicant's summary form will be clearly marked to indicate that a candidate has applied through this scheme. - Appointing Committees will normally expect to interview no more than six candidates per vacancy. - It is essential that the required information is correctly provided on the Shortlist Assessment Form as this will become the formal record for feedback to candidates with regards to whether or not they have been shortlisted.
 It is important to remember that individuals may challenge any shortlisting decision and may seek feedback accordingly.
-Shortlisting decisions must be fair, objective,nondiscriminatory, and properly recorded. - The fully completed Shortlist Assessment Form, representing the collective view of the Appointing Committee, must be uploaded along with the completed Interview Request Form, by the chair of the Appointing Committee to the Recruitment Portal.
+Shortlisting decisions must be fair, objective and non-discriminatory, and properly recorded. - Similarly in support of the University's commitment to staff facing redundancy due to funding end dates or other organisational change, candidates are invited to signal on their application if they are in this position.
+Those involved in shortlisting should pay particular attention to such applications, and where there is a potential match to the role, an interview should be offered. - The fully completed Shortlist Assessment Form, representing the collective view of the Appointing Committee, must be returned along with the completed Interview Request Form, to the LRC and the central Recruitment Team.